 Tipping in London eateries is pretty straightforward.

-In restaurants or pubs where you place your food order at the bar and later it is brought to your table, it is not customary to tip.
+In restaurants or pubs where you place your food order at the bar, and later it is brought to your table, it is not customary to tip.

 However, at a restaurant with a doorman, waiter, or waitress where orders, drinks, and food are taken at your table, a tip from around 10% - 15% is common.

-If you want to ensure the tip you leave goes to the exact staff who helped you, do not include the tip with any card payment but leave a cash tip (or even hand the cash tip directly to the staff you wish to receive the amount).
+Remember, if you want to ensure the tip you leave goes to the exact staff who helped you, do not include the tip with any card payment but leave a cash tip (or even hand the cash tip directly to the staff you wish to receive the amount).

 For a more in-depth look at tipping in London restaurants, check out this article from the Guardian.

-Tipping in London watering holes is not common.
 Bartenders in bars and pubs in London do not expect to be tipped.

 If you have had exceptionally good service, or have built up a rapport with the person behind the bar it is appropriate to offer a small amount of money, along with the phrase, “and one for yourself.”